Philisiwe-Vilakati/MySQL-Projects/README.md

 2. Navigate to the folder of the desired week.
 3. Follow the instructions in the README file for each week to understand the challenge and the solution.

-## Contact
-For any questions or suggestions, please open an issue or contact me at [your-email@example.com].